blackravenltd/dojo/v2/README.md

 ## Costs

-The course is offered at NZD $100 per student per session.
-A maximum of two merit (scholarship) places will be offered at each session, these students will be welcome at no charge.
+The course is offered at NZD $10 per student per session for both the basic and professional modules.
+A limited number of merit students will be welcome at no charge.
 Selection of merit students shall be at the discretion of the tutors, and their decision is final.

 ## Structure